 What was the truck hauling – the trucking company and their driver are under an obligation to follow strict criteria when they are transporting some type of hazardous, toxic or dangerous materials or chemicals.
 A tanker carrying fuel or liquid chlorine, for example, is required to adhere to a tougher safety standard that would a cement or furniture truck.

 The Office of Hazardous Materials Safety, (OHMS), provides regulatory oversight of all trucking operators who are authorized to carry these dangerous materials.
-As you can imagine, the legal aspects of a crash involving a big rig transporting a flammable or toxic chemical are extremely specialized, and require a highly-experienced team of lawyers like those at Goldberg Noone, LLC, to thoroughly investigate the circumstances, and hold the at-fault party responsible.
+As you can imagine, the legal aspects of a crash involving a big rig transporting a flammable or toxic chemical are extremely specialized, and require a highly-experienced team of lawyers like those at Goldberg Noone Abraham, to thoroughly investigate the circumstances, and hold the at-fault party responsible.

 Get the Legal Help You Need After a Truck or Big Rig Crash